DanielTitkov/proxy-parser-api/README.md

 ```
 Tests may not pass on the first execution because some time is needed for database, queue and workers to get ready.
 If this is the case, just wait for few seconds, tests container will be restarted.

-To execute tests locally you will need to install all dependancies from Pipfile and run tests with pytest.
+To execute tests locally you will need to install all dependancies from Pipfile, run all the services with docker-compose or manualy and run tests with pytest.